Brighton's Remarkable Comeback: A Tactical Masterclass Against the Champions

 Statistical Breakdown

-The final statistics revealed a closely contested affair: Brighton registered 7 shots on target from 12 attempts compared to City's 3 on target from 12 shots.
-Both teams received 2 yellow cards, with Brighton earning 3 corner kicks to City's 2, whilst the home goalkeeper made 5 saves compared to City's 2.
+The final statistics highlight a tightly contested affair.
+Brighton recorded 7 shots on target from 12 attempts, while Manchester City managed only 3 on target from the same number of shots.
+Both sides picked up two yellow cards each.
+Brighton earned three corners to City’s two, and the home goalkeeper made five crucial saves compared to City’s two.

 Individual Brilliance